Connect Splunk to Sentry with the Data Forwarding feature.

 We only support Splunk Cloud plans.
 We do not support Splunk Enterprise plans.
 See the Splunk documentation for specific details on your Splunk installation.

 This integration needs to be set up in each project for which you wish to use it.
 It is maintained and supported by the Sentry community.

-Sentry owner or manager permissions permissions are required to install this integration.
+Sentry owner, manager, or admin permissions are required to install this integration.

 Navigate to Settings > Integrations > Splunk